Federal Direct Loans

 - Borrow only what is needed.
-Loans must be repaid with interest and depending on the type of loan, the interest can begin accumulating immediately upon disbursement of the loan.
+Loans must be repaid with interest and depending on the type of loan, can begin accumulating immediately upon disbursement of the loan.

-- Consider completing the Financial Awareness counseling session to assist in understanding financial aid and assist managing educational costs.
+- Consider completing the Financial Awareness counseling session to assist in understanding financial aid and assist in managing finances.

 - Direct Loans provide the borrower with delayed repayment while in-school and flexible repayment options for when he/she enters into repayment.

-Remember: A borrower is obligated to repay loans regardless of whether he/she completes his/her education, whether he/she is satisfied with his/her education, or whether he/she is able to find a job.
+Remember: A borrower is obligated to repay loans regardless of whether he/she completes his/her education is satisfied with his/her education or is able to find a job.

 Subsidized Direct Loan